Estate Planning

 by Rania Combs

-IIn Texas, minor orphans who have reached the “age of discretion”—typically 12 years old or older—have the legal ability to appoint their own guardian.
-This law provides minors with a say in determining who will care for them and manage their estates.
-It is a safeguard for situations where the person originally appointed guardian may no longer be the best fit.
+In Texas, minor orphans who’ve reached the age of discretion, usually 12 or older, can ask the court to appoint the guardian they prefer.
+The law gives children a voice in deciding who will care for them and who will manage their estates, especially when the person originally named as guardian may no longer be the best fit.

 Why Parents Designate Guardians in Advance

-What Happens If the Appointed Guardian Isn’t a Good Fit?
+What Happens If the Guardian Isn’t a Good Fit?

-The Court of Civil Appeals of Texas Tyler addressed this issue in In re Estates of Mary Christine Carrigan and David Homer Carrigan, minors.
-In this case, the Court initially appointed the children’s aunt as the guardian of their estate.
-However, after reaching the age of 14, the children requested that their grandfather take over as their guardian.
+That was the issue the Court of Civil Appeals of Texas, Tyler considered in In re Estates of Mary Christine Carrigan and David Homer Carrigan, minors.
+In this case, the court initially appointed the children’s aunt to manage their estates.
+After the children turned 14, they asked the court to appoint their grandfather instead.

 This article was originally published on December 21, 2019 and updated on January 6, 2025.